foonathan/array/README.md

     BlockStorage& operator=(const BlockStorage&) = delete;

     /// Releases the memory of the block, if it is not empty.
+    /// \notes It does not need to destroy any elements.
     ~BlockStorage() noexcept;

     /// Swap.